 Many gay men also hold the related view that gay men cannot commit and long-term relationships are rare.
 The truth is that when people partner in successful relationships, they become less visible within the gay community.
-When, on the hunt, many men utilize night clubs, pubs, coffee shops, and other meeting places in the search of meeting a partner.
+When, on the hunt, many men utilize nightclubs, pubs, coffee shops, and other meeting places in the search of meeting a partner.
 These places can sometimes become micro-communities, where others are searching as well.
 When people partner in a successful relationship, the needs for these venues changes and often become less important.

 Each partner’s friends, families, neighbors, and colleagues form their new community.
 This does not mean that they won’t revisit their old community, but as time goes on and new people join that old community, their relationship becomes less visible.
-There are many healthy successful same-sex attracted men’s relationships they have just become more intertwined in society, and therefore less visible on the gay scene.
+There are many healthy successful same-sex attracted men’s relationships that have just become more intertwined in society, and therefore less visible on the gay scene.

 Similarities and Differences between sexual orientations

 Another complaint, I continuously hear is about the body consciousness nature of same-sex attracted men on chat lines.
-For example, you need a muscular physique and good looks for any men to take notice of you.
+For example, you need a muscular physique and good looks for any man to take notice of you.
 Often gay men feel that they are discriminated against, judged, and made to feel insecure about their perceived flaws by other gay men, and as a result, they form the opinion that this is a ‘gay’ trait.

 Many gay men also complain that after a sexual encounter, their partner avoids them and he will not answer their phone calls or messages.
-On the Gay chat lines, these poor behaviors are constantly being blamed on the ‘gay culture’ and criticism of the shallow nature and behavior of gay men.
+On the Gay chat lines, these poor behaviors are constantly being blamed on the gay culture and criticism of the shallow nature and behavior of gay men.

 These accusations are all true, however, they are not unique to gay men, or same-sex attracted men, and they are behaviors that some men display regardless of their sexual orientation.
 Women have been complaining about these behaviors in heterosexual men for many years!
 A heterosexual male may have a preference for big breasts, and same-sex attracted men, a preference for a big penis.
 Men are men – regardless of their sexual orientation.